Postgraduate research admissions (PhD, EngD, MPhil)

 - Research plan

-The completed application will then be subject to a preliminary screening before being sent on to the potential supervisor/research group for consideration.
-Please note that some applications do not pass preliminary screening, and it is possible for a decision to be returned to the College at this stage.
-The potential supervisor(s) will then arrange an interview with you.
+The completed application will then be sent on to the potential supervisor for consideration.
+Please note that some applications do not pass a preliminary screening, and it is possible for a decision to be returned to the College at this stage.
+If a potential supervisor(s) is interested in your applicartion they will arrange an interview with you with two academic staff members.
 Where the applicant cannot attend, the interview will likely be conducted using Skype.

-Decisions are informed to, and processed by, the College Admissions Office.
+Decisions are reported to, and processed by, the College Admissions Office.
 Notifications are sent by email.

 Further information resources for this course